What affects global climate?

 The climate of the Earth depends on how much of the Sun's energy is retained in the land, sea and air - and how the climate system responds to changes.

-The climate system is really a set of interacting cycles: the atmosphere, hydrosphere (liquid and vaporised water), cryosphere (frozen water), land surface and biosphere (living organisms).
+Earth's climate is moderated by a set of interacting cycles: the atmosphere, hydrosphere (liquid and vaporised water), cryosphere (frozen water), land surface and biosphere (living organisms).
 These interact with each other and external forces including the Sun and human activity.

 Greenhouse gases play a key role in the Earth's energy cycle.
 Because they absorb (and re-radiate) a lot of the heat radiated by the Earth, they tend to raise temperatures near the surface.
 The greenhouse effect occurs naturally, making the planet's surface temperature 30 degrees warmer than it would be without an atmosphere.
 It is essential to most life on Earth.